 This amp is the product of a collaboration between an amp manufacturer, and a pedal manufacturer, and the result?
 An amp with huge headroom that squeezes everything possible from every pedal in the signal chain.

-We found that it had a particularly British tone, which was unexpected given Supro’s typical gritty, delta blues tones.
+We found that it had a particularly British tone, which was unexpected given Supro’s typical gritty, delta blues tones (other than the Black Magick of course).
 In fact, at higher volumes, the chime was pretty similar to that of the Vox AC15.

 This amp really did shine with our pedal board.
 We found no muddiness in the tone with the Boss SD-1 on max gain, and it handled the reflections on the tape delay perfectly without unwanted feedback.